PauseAI/pauseai-website/src/posts/xrisk.md

 However, we can [mathematically prove](https://arxiv.org/pdf/1912.01683.pdf) what a rational machine will pursue in _virtually any goal_:

 - **Maximizing its resources**.
 Think about more energy, more computers to run on or access to more materials.
 If a rational AI can use all energy of the planet to get a little bit closer to its goal, it will do that.
 - **Ensuring its own survival**.
-This means the AI will not want humans to turn it off, as it could no longer achieve its goals.
-This means the AI might conclude that humans are a threat to its existence if we can turn it off.
+This means the AI will not want to be turned off, as it could no longer achieve its goals.
+AI might conclude that humans are a threat to its existence, as humans could turn it off.
 - **Preserving its goals**.
 This means the AI will not want humans to modify its code, because that could change its goals.

 This is called [instrumental convergence](https://www.youtube.com/watch?v=ZeecOKBus3Q), and it is at the core of what AI safety researchers are worried about.